LizzyonGit/sotis-lifecoach/README.md

 I tested the form on the book.html page and you can not send the form if not all fields are filled out.
 Each time you try to click **Send**, it will give a warning message on the first field that is not filled out, and after you fill that one out and click **Send** again, it will show the message on the next field, and so on.

-For the email field, it requires an @ and an '.com' and something before @ and inbetween, 'a@a.com' works.
+For the email field, it requires an @ and a '.com' and something before @ and in between, 'a@a.com' works.

 The phone number field requires a number (however, it does let you type an 'e', but will still give an error).

-The selectible option fields all show the correct options and you actively have to select one to continue.
+The selectable option fields all show the correct options and you actively have to select one to continue.

 All other fields are texts.